How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Now, think of his age, his likes, dislikes, his occupation, his daily activities, and if you’re going to sell something then you should definitely target people who can make their own decisions.

 If you target the 14 years old, then there’s very little chance of making any sales at all.
-Same way, if you’re selling men’s product then targeting the women won’t benefit you much.
+Same way, if you’re selling men’s products then targeting women won’t benefit you much.

 Here are the basic ways one can make money from a blog: